-Minerals & Waste Local Plan 1999 Policy to be superseded (57) by: POLICY NO. REASON FOR POLICY PLAN TITLE/POLICY NO. Wharves and Depots 22 - Aggregate import facilities Criteria for permitting marine aggregate wharves & short haul imports from neighbouring authorities Minerals Core Strategy: AS4 Wharves and Depots 24 - Portland Stone - Presumption against new quarries on Portland No new quarries unless environmental improvements would be achieved Minerals Core Strategy: PD2 Surface Quarrying of Portland Stone Criteria for reduction in environmental impact from existing quarries, and seeking improvements through s.106s 29 - Portland Stone - Restoration standards on Portland Criteria for standards of restoration of Portland quarries with beneficial afteruse Minerals Core Strategy: PD5 Restoration of Sites on Portland Minerals Core Strategy: RS1 Restoration, Aftercare and Afteruse of Minerals Development Criteria for permission for new Purbeck quarries (in preferred areas) Minerals Core Strategy: PK2 Considerations for Purbeck Stone Proposals
+Minerals & Waste Local Plan 1999 Policy to be superseded (63) by: POLICY NO. REASON FOR POLICY PLAN TITLE/POLICY NO. Minerals Strategy: AS4 Wharves and Depots 22 - Aggregate import facilities Criteria for permitting marine aggregate wharves & short haul imports from neighbouring authorities Minerals Strategy: AS4 Wharves and Depots 24 - Portland Stone - Presumption against new quarries on Portland No new quarries unless environmental improvements would be achieved Minerals Strategy: PD2 Surface Quarrying of Portland Stone Criteria for reduction in environmental impact from existing quarries, and seeking improvements through s.106s 29 - Portland Stone - Restoration standards on Portland Criteria for standards of restoration of Portland quarries with beneficial afteruse Minerals Strategy: PD5 Restoration of Sites on Portland Minerals Strategy: RS1 Restoration, Aftercare and Afteruse of Minerals Development Criteria for permission for new Purbeck quarries (in preferred areas) 0,

-Saved Policies listed in Appendix 2 will remain in place until superseded by the adoption of the relevant plans and policies as listed in this table.
+63 Saved Policies listed in Appendix 2 will remain in place until superseded by the adoption of the relevant plans and policies as listed in this table.
 Note where more than one plan is listed against a specific saved policy, that policy will remain 'saved' until all listed plans/policies are adopted.

-Minerals & Waste Local Plan 1999 Policy to be superseded (57) by: POLICY NO. REASON FOR POLICY PLAN TITLE/POLICY NO. Mineral Site Allocations Document Minerals Core Strategy: PK2 Considerations for Purbeck 31 - Purbeck Stone - Presumption against extraction outside preferred areas Stone Proposals Minerals Core Strategy: DM1-10 Management of Operational Impacts related to Mineral Extraction 32 - Purbeck Stone - Discouragement of non-traditional uses No crushing of Purbeck stone for aggregate/fill - traditional use of stone only Minerals Core Strategy: PK4 Crushing of Purbeck Stone at Dimension Stone Quarries 33 - Purbeck Stone - Imposition of conditions Reduction of visual intrusion of processing facilities at Purbeck Stone quarries & restoration of sites Minerals Core Strategy: PK2 Consideration for Purbeck Stone Proposals 34 - Purbeck Stone - Other building stones Criteria for permission of blockstone (not Portland/Purbeck stone) Minerals Core Strategy: BS1 Building Stone Quarries 35 - Ball Clay - Presumption in favour of applications within preferred areas Criteria for ball clay permissions within preferred areas Mineral Site Allocations Document
+Minerals & Waste e Local Plan 1999 Policy to be superseded (63) by: POLICY NO. REASON FOR POLICY PLAN TITLE/POLICY NO. Considerations for Purbeck Stone Proposals Mineral Sites Plan Minerals Strategy: PK2 31 - Purbeck Stone - Criteria for permission for new Considerations for Purbeck Stone Proposals Presumption against extraction outside preferred areas Purbeck quarries outside preferred areas Minerals Strategy: DM1-10 Management of Operational Impacts related to Mineral Extraction 32 - Purbeck Stone - Discouragement of non-traditional uses No crushing of Purbeck stone for aggregate/fill - traditional use of stone only Minerals Strategy: PK4 Crushing of Purbeck Stone at Dimension Stone Quarries 33 - Purbeck Stone - Imposition of conditions Reduction of visual intrusion of processing facilities at Purbeck Stone quarries & restoration of sites Minerals Strategy: PK2 Consideration for Purbeck Stone Proposals 34 - Purbeck Stone - Other building stones Criteria for permission of blockstone (not Portland/Purbeck stone) Minerals Strategy: BS1 Building Stone Quarries

-57 Saved Policies listed in Appendix 2 will remain in place until superseded by the adoption of the relevant plans and policies as listed in this table.
+63 Saved Policies listed in Appendix 2 will remain in place until superseded by the adoption of the relevant plans and policies as listed in this table.
 Note where more than one plan is listed against a specific saved policy, that policy will remain 'saved' until all listed plans/policies are adopted.

-Minerals & Waste Local Plan 1999 Policy to be superseded (57) by: POLICY NO. REASON FOR POLICY PLAN TITLE/POLICY NO. 36 - Ball clay - Applications within areas of search Criteria for ball clay exploration within areas of search Minerals Core Strategy: BC1 Provision of Ball Clay 37 - Ball Clay - applications within the AONB & outside the preferred areas Criteria for ball clay permissions within AONB & specific preferred areas Minerals Core Strategy: BC1 Provision of Ball Clay Minerals Core Strategy: DM1-10 Management of Operational Impacts related to Mineral Extraction 38 - Ball Clay - Use of ball clay in high quality end uses High quality ball clay extraction criteria Minerals Core Strategy.
-60 - Restoration - Consideration of applications Criteria for permitting extensions or changes to existing sites within the Puddletown Road area Minerals Core Strategy: AS1 Provision of Sand and Gravel Minerals Core Strategy: DM1-10 Management of Operational Impacts related to Mineral Extraction 62 - Restoration - Applications on land outside preferred areas Criteria for permitting new mineral or waste operations outside the preferred areas within the Puddletown Road policy area Minerals Core Strategy: AS1 Provision of Sand and Gravel Minerals Core Strategy: DM1-10
+Minerals & Waste Local Plan 1999 Policy to be superseded (63) by: POLICY NO. REASON FOR POLICY PLAN TITLE/POLICY NO. 35 - Ball Clay - Presumption in favour of applications within preferred areas Criteria for ball clay permissions within preferred areas Mineral Sites Plan 36 - Ball clay - Applications within areas of search Criteria for ball clay exploration within areas of search Minerals Strategy: BC1 Provision of Ball Clay 37 - Ball Clay - applications within the AONB & outside the preferred areas Criteria for ball clay permissions within AONB & specific preferred areas Minerals Strategy: BC1 Provision of Ball Clay Minerals Strategy: DM1-10 Management of Operational Impacts related to Mineral Extraction 38 - Ball Clay - Use of ball clay in high quality end uses High quality ball clay extraction criteria Minerals Strategy.
+60 - Restoration - Consideration of applications Criteria for permitting extensions or changes to existing sites within the Puddletown Road area Minerals Strategy: AS1 Provision of Sand and Gravel Minerals Strategy: DM1-10 Management of Operational Impacts related to Mineral Extraction